Respect Me – Anti-bullying Policy

 When talking about bullying, it is important not to label children and young people as ‘bullies’ or ‘victims’.
 Labels can stick for life and can isolate a child, rather than helping them to recover or change their behaviour.
 All children and young people need help to understand why bullying behaviour is wrong in order that they can change it. www.respectme.org.uk

 Every bullying incident will be looked at individually with the emphasis being on the behaviour rather than on any labelling.
 In some cases, children or young people may not be aware that their behaviour is bullying.
 They are perhaps modelling behaviours of other adults or children and young people, not understanding that their behaviour is wrong because they have never been taught otherwise.
+There you will see the main highlights of each online casino to help you navigate to the best for you.
 In these circumstances, the intent to bully may not be present, but the impact and effect on the person being bullied will be no less severe because of this.
 It must be explained to the person bullying that their behaviour is unacceptable and why.

 Children should normally be informed of any intention to share information, and the reasons why this is felt to be necessary.
 If a bullying incident has occurred in school, children will be spoken to first before involving parents and carers.